Amirofcodes/JavaScript_Learning_Project/README.md

   - Remove the last item using the "Supprime" button.
   - Download the list as a text file using the "Télécharger" button.
 - **Implementation**: Utilizes event listeners for button clicks to manage the shopping list items.

+### Formulaire d'inscription
+- **Description**: A registration form with validation for each input field.
+- **Fields**: Prénom, Nom, Email, Téléphone, Mot de passe.
+- **Validation**:
+  - Prénom, Nom: Required.
+  - Email: Required and must be in a valid email format.
+  - Téléphone: Required, must be numeric and have a maximum length of 10.
+  - Mot de passe: Required, must be at least 8 characters long and contain at least one special character (!, ?, #).
+- **Implementation**: Form validation on submit, with error messages displayed in a div.
+Uses regex for validation checks.

+### Calculator
+- **Description**: A basic calculator that performs arithmetic operations.
+- **Operations**: Addition, Subtraction, Multiplication, Division, Modulo.
+- **Additional Functions**:
+  - Toggle positive/negative sign.
+  - Support for decimal numbers.
+  - Reset (CE) functionality.
+- **Interactivity**:
+  - Supports button clicks for operations.
+  - Supports keyboard input for operations and reset (Delete key).
+- **Implementation**: Event listeners for button clicks and keydown events to handle calculator operations and updates the display.

 ### Navigation Bar
 - **Buttons**: